lxr4m/ARCH-LVM-LUKS-SB/README.md

-# 🐧ARCH + 🗃️LVM + 🔐LUKS + 🛅Secure Boot
+# **🐧ARCH + 🗃️LVM + 🔐LUKS + 🛅Secure Boot**

-# DESCRIPTION
+# DISCLAIMER
+I am not responsible for any damages, loss of data, system corruption, or any other issues you may somehow get by following this guide.
+I recommend consulting with Arch Wiki in case you need clarifications or want to do things differently.

-This setup guide is for minimal Arch system with following features:
+This setup guide is for minimal Arch installation with following features:
 - GNOME desktop environment
-- LVM partition
+- LUKS encrypted LVM partition
-- LUKS encryption
 - Secure Boot

 Arch will be installed on bare metal using the entire space of the drive.